ZaBAOW/Notice_M3/README.md

 7. enable extension and you done.

 Notes:
-- This extension will only work on twitch streams, it will not activate on any other page on twitch (i.e. directory, products, settings).
+- This extension will only work on any website with the domain "twitch.tv".
+This means that it will be active on any page of the twitch website.
 - If you are not on a twitch webpage, the buttons in the popup window will become inactive signalling that the extension is not active on the current site.
+- The application will only be able to parse twitch chant if chat is open in the window.
+Closing the chat window will cause the page to stop creating new twitch message elements which the app looks for.
+Ultimately this will cause a discrepancy in the app's threshold value.
+    - If a discrepancy in the threshold value is noticed, use the "reset threshold" button in the popup window.
 - At the moment the first minute of counting is skewed due to the 50 initial messages that load in simultaneoulsy when opening a stream.
+- Disabling the application via the button in the popup window, will only disable the applications ability to send notifications, not its ability to parse twitch chat
 - If you switch steams on the same tab, you have to reload the page for the app to re-execute signaled by the "Hi there!" notification.
 - A "NOTICE ME!!!" notification will always appear after the first minute, as that is when the threshold is set.
+- When switching the app from disabled to enabled, the page will have to be reloaded to get the app to actually re-enable.